Environmental Due Diligence

 Environmental Due Diligence is undertaken to identify actual or potential environmental liabilities associated with the historical use of the asset which can have a significant impact on the final value of the asset.

-Due Diligence process: Phase 2 - Based on the findings of the Phase I assessment there may be a follow on, Phase II, investigation to confirm and quantify any issues highlighted in the Phase 1.
+Due Diligence process: Phase 2 - Based on the findings of the Phase I assessment there may be a follow on, Phase II, investigation to confirm and quantify any issues highlighted in Phase 1.
 This can include intrusive investigations to facilitate soil, water or ground gas sampling and monitoring to establish the nature and extent of any environmental impact associated with the site.

 The Phase 2 assessment is designed to allow the potential purchaser to quantify the remediation costs of any identified environmental liabilities prior to the closure of the transaction.